-This old-fashioned banana cream pie is made with my favorite homemade flaky pie crust and layers of fresh bananas, vanilla pastry cream, and whipped cream.
+This old-fashioned banana cream pie recipe is made with my favorite homemade flaky pie crust and layers of fresh bananas, vanilla pastry cream, and whipped cream.
 It tastes like banana pudding, only better!

-I’ve been waiting to share with you this banana cream pie recipe for weeks now, but first I needed to find the best ripe bananas I could get, because you know how I need everything to be perfect, and turns out it wasn’t that easy.
+I’ve been waiting to share with you this banana cream pie recipe for weeks now, but first I needed to find the best ripe bananas I could get, because you know how I need everything to be perfect and turns out it wasn’t that easy.
 But when I finally did, the wait was well worth it!
 It takes a few steps to make this pie but once you bite into that thing you’ll understand why I make it again and again.
-It’s really that good.
+It’s really that good!

 How To Make Banana Cream Pie

+Making a delicious and flaky crust is usually the scariest part of baking pies for most people.
+Fret not, I have you covered.
 My homemade pie crust uses butter for the best flavor and flaky texture.
 It’s a classic recipe.
 I have step-by-step photos here.

 You need to bake the crust before filling it with the filling ingredients.
 To fully bake the crust you’ll first need to bake it with pie weights, dry beans, or uncooked rice (because the pastry puffs up during baking), and then a few minutes longer without pie weights.
 Here’s a visual guide on how to use weights when baking a crust.

-The pie filling is made of 3 layers:
+This banana pie filling is made of 3 layers:

 - Fresh bananas.
 Use ripe bananas to ensure they are soft and sweet, and not black, overly ripe bananas.
 They should be slightly speckled but not mushy.

 - Vanilla pastry cream.
 You can read more about pastry cream here.
 The recipe is a bit different, but you can find info about the method and other tips.
 I use vanilla bean when I have it on hand, but most of the times I use vanilla extract.